AlexAnguiano/finalApp/index.md

 ### What is restaurant reminder?

-Restaurant reminder is an app which allows you to save resturants that you have visited in the past, and give each restaurant a rating on how you felt the service.
+Restaurant reminder is an app which allows you to save resturants that you have visited in the past, and give each restaurant a rating on how you felt the service was.

 ### Who is restaurant reminder for?